woocommerce/qit-documentation/docs/environment/03-installing-plugins-and-themes.md

 ## Introduction

-When starting an environment you can choose to install different plugins and themes with `--plugins`, `--themes` or through the config files.
+When starting an environment you can choose to install different plugins and themes with `--plugin`, `--themes` or through the config files.

 You can install any plugins from WordPress.org, and any plugins from Woo.com that you have access to.